Towards a Science of Scaling Agent Systems: Introduction

 \section{Introduction}

-\textit{Agents} \citep{wang2024survey}, language model-driven systems that operate through iterative cycles of reasoning, planning, and acting, adapting their behavior based on environmental or tool-generated feedback, have achieved remarkable performance in diverse applications, from code generation \citep{zhang2024codeagent, yang2024swe}, web browsing \citep{wei2025browsecomp, yao2022webshop}, medical decision-making \citep{heydari2025anatomy, mcduff2025towards, kim2024mdagents}, finance \citep{yu2025finmem}, sustainability \citep{zhang2025towards}, to scientific discovery \citep{gottweis2025towards, mitchener2025kosmos}.
-As tasks grow in complexity and require sustained environmental interaction, the field has increasingly turned to multi-agent systems (MAS), relying on the premise that specialized collaboration consistently outperforms single-agent systems (SAS)~\citep{tran2025multiagent,guo2024large}.
-Previous work has made positive claims about multi-agent systems: ``\textit{More agents is all you need}''~\citep{li2024more}, suggesting that agent collaboration follows \textit{collaborative scaling principles}~\citep{qian2024scaling}, and that MAS consistently outperforms single-agent systems (SAS) on complex tasks~\citep{du2023improving, chen2023agentverse}.
-Yet, despite rapid adoption, there remains no principled quantitative framework to predict when adding agents amplifies performance and when it erodes it.
+\textit{Agents} \citep{wang2024survey}, language model-driven systems that operate through iterative cycles of reasoning, planning, and acting, adapting their behavior based on environmental or tool-generated feedback, have achieved strong performance in diverse applications, from code generation \citep{zhang2024codeagent, yang2024swe}, web browsing \citep{wei2025browsecomp, yao2022webshop}, medical decision-making \citep{heydari2025anatomy, mcduff2025towards, kim2024mdagents}, finance \citep{yu2025finmem}, sustainability \citep{zhang2025towards}, to scientific discovery \citep{gottweis2025towards, mitchener2025kosmos}.
+As tasks become more complex and require long-horizon environmental interaction, multi-agent systems (MAS) have gained attention as a way to support task decomposition, parallel exploration, and verification.
+At the same time, concurrent works question whether multi-agent coordination outperforms single-agent systems (SAS), leaving the conditions under which MAS provides genuine benefits remain underexplored~\citep{tran2025multiagent,guo2024large, cemri2025multi,gao2025single,openhands2025single,cognition2025multi}.
+Despite rapid adoption, there remains no principled quantitative framework for predicting when adding agents improves performance and when it instead introduces coordination costs that degrade it.
 This gap leaves practitioners relying on heuristics, hindering both the emergence of a science of agent systems and, critically for real-world deployment, the ability to determine when multi-agent coordination provides genuine value over simpler single-agent alternatives.

 To determine when multi-agent coordination provides benefit, we first establish which task categories require agentic capabilities.
-A critical prerequisite is distinguishing between \textit{agentic} and \textit{non-agentic} evaluation paradigms.
+A necessary prerequisite is distinguishing between \textit{agentic} and \textit{non-agentic} evaluation paradigms.
 Expanding from the Agentic Benchmark Checklist (ABC) introduced in \citep{zhu2025establishing}, we characterize \textit{agentic tasks} as those requiring: (i) sustained multi-step interactions with an external environment, (ii) iterative information gathering under partial observability, and (iii) adaptive strategy refinement based on environmental feedback.